TomaszRewak/CoroutineDispatcher/README.md

 `> dotnet add package CoroutineDispatcher`

-And then: simply create a `Dispatcher`, queue (or not) some operations and start the execution.
+Second: simply create a `Dispatcher`, queue (or not) some operations and start the execution.

 ```csharp
 var dispatcher = new Dispatcher();